massimilianop/miscellaneous/README.md

-This repositorz contains some exercises, tests and experiments.
+This repository contains some exercises, tests and experiments.